thenexthub/Codira/docs/OwnershipManifesto.md

 ### Function parameters

 Function parameters are the most important way in which programs abstract over values.
-Swift currently provides three kinds of argument-passing:
+Codira currently provides three kinds of argument-passing:

 - Pass-by-value, owned.
 This is the rule for ordinary